Suns vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Suns vs. Nuggets: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Phoenix Suns are 4.5-point favorites heading into Game 3 of the second round of the NBA Playoffs against the Denver Nuggets at Footprint Center on Friday, starting at 10:00 PM ET on ESPN.
-The Nuggets lead the series 2-0.
-The matchup has a point total of 224.5.
+The Phoenix Suns are 2.5-point favorites heading into Game 4 of the second round of the NBA Playoffs against the Denver Nuggets at Footprint Center on Sunday, starting at 8:00 PM ET on TNT.
+The Nuggets lead the series 2-1.
+The point total is set at 227.5 in the matchup.

 Suns vs. Nuggets Odds & Info